TEACHERS: Get free access to all Lessons and Current Events

 Discussion of Carbon Dioxide (CO2) emissions often occur at the national level.
 Nations promise to lower emissions and scientists look for alternative energy sources.
 But new software is providing data for this emission reduction discussion at a local level.
 The software allows people to have a view into their carbon emissions on the level of a city, neighborhood, block and even household.
 Listen to learn how scientists and local officials are working together to track and understand emissions at the local level.

 Food gives our body the energy needed to function and thrive.
 But what is energy?
 Where can you find it and how can you calculate it?
 This public radio story explores the energy in a cheese curl by burning it.
 Listen to learn about a great lab that allows you to calculate the energy in food.

 Before World War II, a wind chill table and a formula were developed which scientists followed until it was updated at the beginning of the 21st Century.
-Now, scientists are still trying to understand the best way to calculate wind chill.
-Listen to learn from people who experience wind chill and how it can affect more things than others.
+Scientists are still trying to understand the best way to calculate wind chill.
+Listen to learn from people who often experience cold temperatures and how some factors can affect how cold we feel more than others.